DuncanCragg/OnexOS/README-game.md

 You can easily build a new poster by simply collecting and dropping some links into it.
-These could be links to paragraph or message panels that you find elsewhere, links to messages or links to photos you like on someone's wall.
+These could be links to paragraph or message panels that you find elsewhere, links to messages or links to photos you like on a gallery wall.
 You can of course, link to bigger things, like other posters, to complete 3D objects, or to an entire virtual city!

 With panels: